guinetn/basecamp/assets/books/dotnet/cs/csharp8.0.md

 When you’re creating a new object, the type is often already given from context, so omit the type:

     Point[] ps = { new (1, 4), new (3,-2), new (9, 5) }; // all Points

-# ASYNC STREAMS = ASYNC ENUMERABLE

-with C# 5.0 async and await were introduced into the language to simplify using the Task Parallel Library.

-async and await were added to C# to deal with results that are not necessarily ready when you ask for them.
-They can be asynchronously awaited, and the thread can go do other stuff until they become available.
-But that works only for single values, not sequences that are gradually and asynchronously produced over time, such as for instance measurements from an IoT sensor or streaming data from a service.

-using System.Threading.Tasks;
-await Task.Delay(1000);  // simulate that GetNames does some asynchronous work by adding an asynchronous delay before the name is yield returned: yield return name;       // Of course we get an error that you can only await in an async method.
-So let’s make it async:

-static async IEnumerable<string> GetNames()
-Now we’re told that we’re not returning the right type for an async method, which is fair.
-But there’s a new candidate on the list of types it can return besides the usual Task stuff: IAsyncEnumerable<T>.
-This is our async version of IEnumerable<T>!
-Let’s return that:

-static async IAsyncEnumerable<string> GetNames()
-Just like that we’ve produced an asynchronous stream of strings!
-In accordance with naming guidelines, let’s rename GetNames to GetNamesAsync.

-static async IAsyncEnumerable<string> GetNamesAsync() Now we get an error on this line in the Main method:

-foreach (var name in GetNamesAsync())
-Which doesn’t know how to foreach over an IAsyncEnumerable<T>.
-That’s because foreach’ing over asynchronous streams requires explicit use of the await keyword:

-await foreach (var name in GetNamesAsync())
-It’s the version of foreach that takes an async stream and awaits every element!
-Of course it can only do that in an async method, so we have to make our Main method async.
-Fortunately C# 7.2 added support for that:

-static async Task Main(string[] args)
-Now all the squiggles are gone, and the program is correct.
-But if you try compiling and running it, you get an embarassing number of errors.
-That’s because we messed up a bit, and didn’t get the previews of .NET Core 3.0 and Visual Studio 2019 perfectly aligned.
-Specifically, there’s an implementation type that async iterators leverage that’s different from what the compiler expects.

 ## PLATFORM DEPENDENCIES